iptc/json-for-concepts-vocabularies/JSON-scheme/readme.md

 	- the specific formats for W3C's RDF which is the background of SKOS (RDF-XML, Turtle, JSON-LD)

 	- NewsML-G2 Knowledge Items and Concept Items as part of the generic IPTC XML format for news - http://www.newsml-g2.org

 	- a JSON format with only low level processing requirements - and that is this **IKOS-JSON = IPTC Knowledge Organization System JSON**

+For the IKOS native JSON format two JSON Schemas are available (for both are PDFs as documentation available):

+- IKOS-concept-schema-0.2.json as Schema of a Concepts
+- IKOS-scheme-schema-0.2.json as Schema of the Concept Scheme (equivalant to Knowledge Item)